 HTC Global Services Announces Appointment of Nitesh Bansal as President and COO

-TROY, Mich., July 27, 2021 /PRNewswire/ -- HTC Global Services announced that Nitesh Bansal has been appointed as President and Chief Operating Officer, effective immediately.
+TROY, Mich. and CHENNAI, India, July 28, 2021 /PRNewswire/ -- HTC Global Services announced that Nitesh Bansal has been appointed as President and Chief Operating Officer, effective immediately.
 Nitesh will be responsible for global sales, marketing, delivery, and operations of the enterprise.
 He will report directly to Madhava Reddy, CEO and Founder, who will continue to drive strategy and direction for the company.

 Nitesh joins HTC Global Services from Infosys Limited where he was the Senior Vice President, responsible for a billion-dollar Global Engineering unit - covering global sales, delivery, marketing, consulting, and strategy functions.
 In his very notable 23+ year long career at Infosys, and as a proven P&L leader, he established three billion-dollar business units, worked across geographies and industry verticals, and was also instrumental in some key acquisitions.